Lindt Cafe siege: Media

 Debate followed about the difficulty of managing a police operation in the presence of continuous global media coverage as well as the likely damage caused by the spread of rumour.
-Particular criticism was levelled at Rupert Murdoch and News Corp for spreading false information as well as for insensitivity and "gross ethical violations".
+Particular criticism was levelled at Rupert Murdoch and News Corp Australia for spreading false information as well as for insensitivity and "gross ethical violations".
 Commissioner Scipione and chair of the Australian Press Council, Professor Julian Disney released statements about the media coverage after the event.
 Beyond misinformation, concerns were raised regarding the presentation of crises as entertainment.

 Australian Broadcasting Corporation's Four Corners aired a two-part broadcast, interviewing former hostages, and the families of deceased Katrina Dawson and Tori Johnson.

+Journalist Deborah Snow wrote an account of the siege, published in 2018, covering the personal and organisational issues.

 Memorials and legacy

 A month after the siege, police, ambulance workers, firefighters and others were officially thanked at NSW Government House.
 Memorial plaques were placed inside the reopened Lindt café.
-A permanent memorial to the victims of the siege will incorporate the flowers from Martin Place, which are to be mulched and incorporated into its garden element.
-The memorial was opened in December, 2017.
+A permanent memorial to the victims of the siege incorporated the flowers from Martin Place, which were to be mulched and incorporated into its garden element.
+The memorial was opened in December 2017.

 The premiere of Jonathon Welch's choral piece Street Requiem in February 2015 was dedicated to the siege victims and to those who died in the Charlie Hebdo shooting in Paris.

-Composer Lyle Chan, who resides less than a kilometre from the Lindt cafe, wrote two works influenced by the events.
+Composer Lyle Chan, who resides less than a kilometre from the Lindt Café, wrote two works influenced by the events.
 Sea of Flowers was premiered by conductor Alondra de la Parra and the Queensland Symphony Orchestra in May 2015.
 Chan's Love Is Always Born (December), with original words by Michael Leunig and 'Silent Night' in Arabic, was commissioned and premiered by the Song Company at concerts around the first anniversary of the events.

 Dawson's family created the Katrina Dawson Foundation and scholarships to The Women's College, University of Sydney to provide financial assistance to young women for their university education.
 The first recipients started university in 2016.
+This scholarship is fitting given that Katrina Dawson achieved a perfect Tertiary Entrance Rank of 100 in the year 1994.

 Senator Dean Smith, a homosexual Liberal Party member, changed his views on same-sex marriage in Australia due to Tori Johnson and his partner of 14 years.
 Smith later introduced a bill aimed at legalising same-sex marriage to the Senate, which became law.

 A ceremony unveiling the memorial was held on 16 December 2017.

-The Lindt Cafe closed in October 2021 due to lack of patronage caused by the COVID-19 pandemic and ongoing construction work for the Sydney Metro.
+The Lindt Café closed in October 2021 due to lack of patronage caused by the COVID-19 pandemic and ongoing construction work for the Sydney Metro.
+A Dan Murphy's wine cellar opened at the site of the café in July 2023.

+As part of the 2024 March Bravery Honours, 32 members of the New South Wales Police Force and New South Wales Ambulance service were awarded the Group Bravery Citation.